aaron13100/404solution/readme.txt

 = Features: =

-* Get list of 404 URLs as they happen.
+* Get a list of 404 URLs as they happen.
 * Redirect 404 URLs to existing pages or ignore them.
 * Automatically create redirects based on the URL the visitor was most likely trying to visit.
 * View logs of hits to 404 pages and redirects including referrer data.